 My boys adored this novel, and being a life-long fan of “the boy who never grew up”, I found it absolutely captivating.
 Dave Barrie and Ridley Pearson have created this “prequel” of sorts – an adventurous back-story to the classic tale of Peter Pan.
 Anyone familiar with the J.M.
 Barrie original will find it fascinating to learn of the thrilling adventures and trials that Pan experienced long before he entered the lives of Wendy, John and Michael Darling.

 This was another story that we fell in love with.
 Peter Pan in Scarlet is the first authorized sequel to Peter Pan ever to be written.
 If you loved the original story, you’ll be swept away with the adventures that ensue after Peter leaves the Darling family a Neverland much more dark and dangerous than the one he left.

 Best Books for Tween Boys (10 and up):

 Gordon Korman is one of my boys’ favourite authors.
 He writes with the middle-school and teenage boy in mind, and my boys love everything he churns out.
 My younger son read Zoobreak when he was 11, and re-read it again when he was 12, to give you an idea of how good it is.

 I read this remarkable account of solitude and survivorship to my older son when he was 12.
-It’s based on the true-life story of a young Indian girl who gets left behind when her people are rescued from the remote island they live on.
+Island of the Blue Dolphins is based on the true-life story of a young Indian girl who gets left behind when her people are rescued from the remote island they live on.
 For 18 years, years, Karana, the sole inhabitant of the island keeps herself alive by working the land, providing food and shelter for herself, and fending off the dangers of the island’s wilderness.
 Karana’s determination and strength will move and inspire you, and stay with you forever.